simonmicro/Dear-Templates/Fail2Ban - Server security.md

 When you want to use fail2ban with Docker you MUST use an other approach: Because the default way for the `docker-action.conf` is to create an own chain and insert the blocking rules there.
 This is fine when you are using normal applications - but Docker will may or may not recreate its rules on its own.
 This causes your fail2bain rules to shift down in the hierarchy and therefore will get ignored.
-You can test that by simply restarting your container and then whatching the efficiency of your newly installed fail2ban rules - they'll get ignored.
+You can test that by simply restarting your container and then watching the efficiency of your newly installed fail2ban rules: They'll get ignored.
 To make that all work you have to use an other `docker-action.conf` like this:

 ```ini
 [Definition]